sphinx-doc/sphinx/Doc-26/tutorial/introduction.rst

 .. seealso::

-   `Sequence Types <../lib/typesseq.html>`_
+   :ref:`typesseq`
       Strings, and the Unicode strings described in the next section, are examples of *sequence types*, and support the common operations supported by such types.

-   `String Methods <../lib/string-methods.html>`_
+   :ref:`string-methods`
       Both strings and Unicode strings support a large number of methods for basic transformations and searching.

-   `String Formatting Operations <../lib/typesseq-strings.html>`_
+   :ref:`typesseq-strings`
       The formatting operations invoked when strings and Unicode strings are the left operand of the ``%`` operator are described in more detail here.

 .. _tut-unicodestrings: